safespring/web/README.md

 ```

 This way, if the structure of the page changes, users will still be able to use their old links.

+## Clearing old files

+Use `hugo --printUnusedTemplates` to identify unused templates.